 As a child, the pyramids seemed doubly enormous.
 All I thought about was “how would you climb up the pyramid?”
 Each stone seemed as high as I was tall.
 Luckily grandma took me around in a taxi, but my eyes remained fixed at the peak.
 We went around the pyramids in the taxi, several times at my request – struck me then how each side of the pyramid stood against a completely different background; and how the vista changed respectively with each side as we toured around.

-In my early teenage hood, I ventured inside the big pyramid along with a group of tourists on a guided tour.
+In my early teenage hood, I ventured inside the big pyramid on a guided tour.
 I stopped at about one-third up from the top and waited for others as they tried to climb their way to the top.
 I was impressed then by our tour guide, who was one of the few people perhaps who had ever climbed all the way to the top of the pyramid and down in a record time of 5 minutes.
 “What a national hero” I thought.
 However, as I waited for the group to return, I could not stop wondering about what was the view like from the apex.
 I closed my eyes, and imagined what I would see.